International-Data-Spaces-Association/ids-specification/negotiation/contract.negotiation.protocol.md

 ### Notes

-If the message includes a `consumerPid` property, the request will be associated with an existing [Contract Negotiation](../model/terminology.md#contract-negotiation).
+- If the message includes a `consumerPid` property, the request will be associated with an existing [Contract Negotiation](../model/terminology.md#contract-negotiation).
 If the message does not include a `consumerPid`, a new [Contract Negotiation](../model/terminology.md#contract-negotiation) will be created on consumer side and the consumer selects an appropriate `consumerPid`.

+- Different to a [Catalog](../catalog/catalog.protocol.md#221-odrlhaspolicy) or [Dataset](../catalog/catalog.protocol.md#311-odrlhaspolicy), the Offer inside a ContractOfferMessage must have an `odrl:target` attribute.
+However, it's contained Rules must not have any `odrl:target` attributes to prevent inconsistencies with the [ODRL inferencing rules for compact policies](https://www.w3.org/TR/odrl-model/#composition-compact).

 #### Notes